SpunkyBot/vagrant-spunkybot/README.md

 The default `rconpassword` is: _secretpassword_

+PRISM, the web frontend for Spunky Bot, is reachable via your web browser: `http://127.0.0.1`

-We are shipping this virtual machine appliance with a basic setup to run the Urban Terror server with support of the latest Spunky Bot version.
+We are shipping this virtual machine appliance with a basic setup to run the Urban Terror server with support of the latest Spunky Bot and PRISM version.
 Please feel free to configure the setup to your needs.